aselker/cooperation_emergence/reports/project_report_draft1.md

 ## Overview
 In this experiment, we built a computational model that represents a biofilm.
 Each cell in a two-dimensional grid represents a bacterium, which has a simple genome, and can mutate, replicate into other spaces (killing those cells' previous occupants), or be killed when another bacterium replicates into its space.

-Replication is controlled by fitness.
+Replication is controlled by fitness, which is driven by several factors (explained below).
 At the end of each timestep, each bacterium is compared to a random one of its neighbors.
 If the neighbor's fitness is higher, the neighbor might invade, with a probability (F_2 - F_1)/k, where F_2 is the invading cell's fitness, F_1 is the invaded cell's fitness, and k is a constant equal to 24 + 24u (u is another constant that's used in the Prisoner's Dilemma problem, as seen in the next paragraph).

 The bacteria play a Prisoner's Dilemma (PD) game against each other, where each can cooperate or defect with its neighbors.
 Cooperating decreases the cooperator's fitness, but increases the fitness of the other bacteria by a greater amount; defecting is a net loss of fitness, but helps the defector.
 The normalized payoff matrix for a cell B acting on cell A is :